Skip to main content

 A. Charge: This committee shall serve as a programmatic body to increase the availability of resources to address the pressing needs of the Student Body.
 The charge of the committee shall be as follows: combating bias on campus and creating community conversations that will work towards increasing empathy and cross-cultural dialogue between individuals and groups on the Cornell Campus, implementing programming and infrastructure to address the pressing needs of the campus community, providing financial support to ongoing projects and programs focused on improving campus climate and school spirit, creating resolutions focused on improving campus climate and school spirit, engaging with various organizations and leaders of special projects to explore ways to support their initiatives to enhance campus climate and foster school spirit, including but not limited to financial support, and writing a monthly memo about their work, which will be distributed to the greater campus community via the Student Assembly newsletter.

-B. Membership: The committee shall consist of a Chair, the Vice President for DEI, the Women's Issues Representative, the LGBTQIA+ Representative, one Freshman/Transfer Representative, the President of ALANA or their designee, the Residential Student Council Liaison or their designee, the Student Athlete Liaison or their designee, two additional voting members of the Assembly, and three additional community members, who shall not be affiliated with any organization otherwise already represented.
+B. Membership: The committee shall consist of a Chair, the Vice President for DEI, the Women's Issues Representative, the LGBTQIA+ Representative, one Freshman / Transfer Representative, the President of ALANA or their designee, the Residential Student Council Liaison or their designee, the Student Athlete Liaison or their designee, one of the Minority Representatives, two additional voting members of the Assembly, and three additional community members, who shall not be affiliated with any organization otherwise already represented.

 C. Chair: The Chair of this committee shall be elected by the Assembly.
 The Vice Chair shall be the Vice President for Diversity, Equity, and Inclusion.
 The Chair shall contact and coordinate the membership of the Committee in coordination with the Vice President for DEI within the first two weeks following the election of the Chair.
 The Chair shall communicate all Pulse Committee updates to the Student Assembly President at least once every two weeks following the first committee meeting.
 The Chair shall meet with the Vice President for Policy at least twice per semester to discuss directives of the Student Assembly legislation and advocacy.
 Updates from these meetings shall be reported to the full Executive Cabinet.
 The Chair shall meet with the Vice President for Finance in advance of all financial decision making.
 Updates from these meetings shall be reported to the Executive Board.
 The Chair shall meet with the Vice President for Communications in advance of all outreach and to aid in event planning.